mickfuzz/phd4/_posts/thesis_chapters/2024-8-7-Culture.md

                 agency](#dual-stimulation-and-conceptions-of-agency)
             -   [Kedging anchor metaphor](#kedging-anchor-metaphor)
     -   [Synthesis Section](#synthesis-section)
+        -   [SYNTHESIS - How different forms of agency are developed and transform over iterations of this game making programme](#synthesis---how-different-forms-of-agency-are-developed-and-transform-over-iterations-of-this-game-making-programme)
+            -   [Proposal on shifting forms of agency.](#proposal-on-shifting-forms-of-agency.)
+            -   [SYNTHESIS - Nurturing agency by creating space for emergent practices](#synthesis---nurturing-agency-by-creating-space-for-emergent-practices)
         -   [Synthesis - The interaction of emergent / flexible deign practices and the collection of Game Design Patterns](#synthesis---the-interaction-of-emergent-flexible-deign-practices-and-the-collection-of-game-design-patterns)